Daddy Freddy: Career break

-By the end of the 1990s Freddy was exhausted.
+By the end of the 1990s, Freddy was exhausted.
 His hectic life-style had taken it out of him so he found time to return to Jamaica and re-discover his roots.
 Whilst he still lent vocals to prominent dancehall tracks in Jamaica his next major work did not come until he came back to the UK, with a new lease of life.
-Freddy teamed up with renowned dub producer The Rootsman in 2000 to make the new album, Old School – New School (Third Eye Music).
+Freddy teamed up with the dub producer The Rootsman in 2000 to make the new album, Old School – New School (Third Eye Music).

-Since then Freddy has relocated to Bristol, UK where he has been making new music - often teaming up with Blackout JA - and recording and training dancehall artists.
+Since then Freddy has relocated to Bristol, England, where he has been making new music — often teaming up with Blackout JA — and recording and training dancehall artists.